 There are many different ways to view accessibility, but what is most important to note is that it should be intersectional.
 The best design is inclusive to everyone.
-A common misconception is that accessibility only applies to those who utilize wheelchairs, but it’s so much more broad than that.
+A common misconception is that accessibility only applies to those who utilize wheelchairs, but it’s so much broader than that.
 Project Bloom relies on several different perceptions of accessibility as its foundation for growth and learning.

-Undertaking this mapping project allows the students and faculty at Saint Joseph’s University to discover where there is success, and where there is room for improvement.
+Undertaking this mapping project allows the students and faculty at Saint Joseph’s University to discover where there is a success, and where there is room for improvement.

 Who We Are!

 We are upperclassmen in the Communication and Media Studies department at Saint Joseph’s University enrolled in Dr. Hammer’s Digital Storytelling course.
 We are passionate about improving our campus community and making it more accessible to everyone.
 Incorporating ideas of intersectionality and accessibility, and guided the principle of universal design, we strive to find ways to make the campus more accessible for everyone regardless of the level of ability.
 This is a video interview with Steven regarding why he created Project Bloom and how he sees it in the near future.